sherlcok314159/jekyll-blog/_posts/2022-07-30-Tips-for-Training-Neural-Networks.md

 Nowadays, it seems like that training NN is extremely easy for there are plenty of free `frameworks` which are simple to use (e.g. PyTorch, Numpy, Tensorflow).
 Well, training NN is easy when you are `copying` others' work (e.g. reproducing a BERT) because everything is there for you.
 However, when designing a NN or facing a new task, you are most probably trapped somewhere.

 And this blog is meant to guide you to handle new problems.
+Hope you enjoy it!

 Let's first begin with some basic rules.